We spent a fortune on police body cams. Why haven’t they fixed policing?

 When police control the video

-As a transparency tool, body cameras fail when officers forget to record, or lose their cameras, or the video.
-But even when they’re working normally, the devices are limited by police policy.
+As a transparency tool, body cameras fail when officers manipulate what’s on video—or if they simply don’t record, or lose their cameras, or the video.

+“Some of the most important videos of officer misconduct have come from citizen recordings, while police-worn body cameras often were not activated or only caught part of an event—or, indeed, were used to create a narrative at odds with the facts,” says Rachel Waldman-Levinson, senior counsel to the Liberty and National Security Program at the NYU Brennan Center.

+Even when they’re used as intended, the devices are limited by police policy.
 When are officers required to turn them on, and what penalties will they face if they don’t?
 Are police allowed to review video before they write incident reports, which can allow officers to more easily tailor false accounts to the footage?
 How do videos get released to the public?

 The answers to these questions vary depending upon where you are, the result of a patchwork of state and local laws that are crafted with significant influence from powerful police unions.
 Some states consider body camera videos to be public records, and departments with histories of controversial encounters, like Chicago and Los Angeles, mandate that videos of police shootings be released within days.
 If they do release video publicly, departments will first blur faces to protect the privacy of citizens who appear in the videos, including alleged victims, perpetrators, bystanders, and protesters.